cizordj/molotov/CODE_GUIDELINES.md

 ## Reading order

-The code is read from top to bottom, that is why we must to sort our functions this way, our project tells a story and it must be read in the right order.
+The code is read from top to bottom, that is why we must to sort our functions this way, our project tells a story and it must be read in the right direction.
 Always put your functions close to each other to avoid unnecessary scroll on the source code.

 ## Comments